 Over 40 years ago, The Grantsmanship Center founder Norton J. Kiritz pioneered an approach where what matters is getting results, where evaluation is welcomed, and where the driving force is benefit to clients rather than the organizations meant to serve them.
 Today we carry the torch inspired by these ideas.

-Our training and publications are based on a philosophy, a code of ethics, and a set of skills that, when practiced together, produce positive change.
+Our trainings and publications are based on a philosophy, a code of ethics, and a set of skills that, when practiced together, produce positive change.
+Here's how The Grantsmanship Center defines grantsmanship.

 - You never lose sight of your organization’s mission.